An 2025 YouGov survey has concluded that Switzerland is home to Europe's happiest retirees.

-Even though the retirement age for women was raised to 65 in June 2021 — to start going into effect from 2023 — it still lower than in some other European countries, such as Italy, Iceland, Norway and Greece, where people stop working at 67.
+Even though the retirement age for women was raised from 64 to 65 in June 2021 — to start going into effect from 2023 — it still lower than in some other European countries, such as Italy, Iceland, Norway and Greece, where people stop working at 67.

-This means people in Switzerland are still relatively young when they retire — after all, according to one piece of common wisdom, 60 is the new 40 — so they can enjoy many perks in their later years.
+This means that people in Switzerland are still relatively young when they retire — after all, according to one piece of common wisdom, 60 is the new 40 — so they can enjoy many perks in their later years.

 Longer, healthier lives

-The main reasons for the the country’s high life expectancy, are “wealth, a sense of well-being, and healthy diet”, the study found.
+The main reasons for the country’s high life expectancy, are “wealth, a sense of well-being, and healthy diet”, the study found.

 Sense of well-being

-The country ranks above the average not only in income and wealth, but also inhealth status, social connections, environmental quality, housing and personal security.
+The country ranks above the average not only in income and wealth, but also in health status, social connections, environmental quality, housing, and personal security.

 Switzerland has one of the best and most accessible health care systems in the world (even if it is among the most expensive too).